mpanighetti/dnd5e-classes/warlock/crowdsourced-patron.md

 Your distributed network of patrons imparts their collective support to you, which fills you with confidence in your public appearances and social interactions.
 Choose between Persuasion or Performance.
 You gain Proficiency and Expertise in the chosen skill.
 At 6th level, you gain Proficiency and Expertise in the other skill.

 Furthermore, you learn how to tap into your distributed patron network to relay your statements over great distances by word of mouth.
-Any warlock spell or warlock feature you use to communicate telepathically or remotely with another creature doubles its range limit and does not require being able to see the target or know where they are.
+Any Warlock spell or Warlock feature you use to communicate telepathically or remotely with another creature doubles its range limit and does not require being able to see the target or know where they are.
 Messages sent and received in this manner manifest as a collection of the many voices of your backers and are not recognizable as coming from you or the sender.

 At 6th level, messages using this feature have no distance limit, and at 10th level, those messages additionally can be sent to other planes of existence.